tkiat/my-writings-public/blog/lifestyle/protect-yourself/pwd-mgr-pass.md

 ### Why do I Prefer pass Over Bitwarden

 - pass has a code size (using cloc utility on 2021-01-07) of about 3000 lines of code (mostly Bash script) while Bitwarden browser extension has more than 10000 lines of code (Typescript + HTML + JS).
 I am more familiar with Typescript than Bash but I prefer something more minimal.
 - pass gives me more control to choose the server while Bitwarden uses its own server.
 The self-hosted option from Bitwarden exists which can be an excellent choice for some but it costs some time and money to do so.
-This is not the case for pass where I can host files for free on e.g. GitLab.
+This is not the case for pass where I can host files for free of cost on e.g. GitLab.